 Is the school accredited?

 When learning how to become a medical assistant, you will need to know that you are attending a school that has earned accreditation.
 Basically, this reassures you that the school has passed certain standards and maintains a quality level of academic requirements.
-Dorsey Schools is institutionally accredited by the Accrediting Council for Independent Colleges and Schools (ACICS).
+Dorsey Schools is accredited by the Commission of the Council on Occupational Education (COE).
+This applies to the Madison Heights campus (which serves as the main campus) and the Dearborn, Roseville, Saginaw, Southgate, Wayne, Waterford-Pontiac campuses (which are branch campus locations of Madison Heights).
+To read more about our accreditation, you may click here.

 How much does the program cost?